 Cigarette smoking has been implicated in the etiology of many cancers including lung cancer, debates how to promote cigarette smoking cessation are therefore pivotal and encompass the lifestyle choices that should form part of the awareness campaigns.
 Dietary patterns have also been implicated in some cancers including colorectal cancer and should bulk content of the awareness campaigns.

 Knowledge and awareness which inform early screenings are however insufficient, especially in our healthcare setup which is inadequately equipped.
 The government should therefore prioritize on building and equipping more cancer centers both with modern oncology equipment and with trained and qualified personnel to drive the day to day operations of these centers.
-With decentralization each and every county or even sub county should have its own comprehensive cancer center.
 The government should also promote research in oncology focusing on the epidemiologic studies which is critical in understanding the etiologic patterns.

 The government should also ensure that comprehensive cancer centers are built and well equipped across the country.
 Cancer treatment and management is also not very affordable to the average citizen and is currently a preserve of the deep pocketed who can afford trips abroad rendering the poor hopeless and to the ugly jaws of the grim reaper.
 Its therefore important that the government formulates an insurance cover that will make cancer treatment accessible and more affordable to all citizens.